Category Archives: Healthy Home

 • Many chemicals found in plastics alter hormones in the body and lead to illness of the reproductive system and other diseases.

-• Harmful chemicals are found in all manner of plastic products and are more likely to be there than not.
-Some plastics are not so dangerous
+• Harmful chemicals are found in all sorts of plastic products and are more likely to be there than not.
+Some plastics are not so dangerous.

-• There is lots of evidence of BPA leaching from the epoxy lining of cans holding food and beverage.
+• There is plenty of evidence of BPA leaching from the epoxy lining of cans holding food and beverage.
 Even cans certified “organic” leach BPA.

 • Chemicals leach out of plastics faster when they are in contact with fatty, salty or acidic foods like meat, milk or tomatoes.